 Discussion

-These results from the think-aloud variant of our online study hint at some interesting avenues for future work to tap into.
+These results from the think-aloud variant of our online study highlight interesting avenues for future work.
 We observe differences in reasoning strategy that are potentially a function of the case at hand but also of the individual clinician.
-Students during debrief interviews reported a consideration they tend to have during diagnoses about either becoming fixated too early on a particular differential or about being hesitant to commit to a differential without giving others due consideration first.
-The tension between these two can hence be resolved depending on reasoning strategy.
+Students during semi-structured interviews reported a consideration they tend to have during diagnoses about either becoming fixated too early on a particular differential or about being hesitant to commit to a differential without giving others due consideration first.
+The tension between these two can be resolved depending on reasoning strategy.
 A diagnostician who is concerned about being anchored to a differential too early may adopt a hypothetico-deductive process to broaden the differentials they consider.
-Meanwhile, a diagnostician who is concerned about not being able to commit to a differential may adopt a pattern recognition to narrow their thinking toward matching the observed patient’s symptoms to prototypical instances of conditions.
+Meanwhile, a diagnostician who is concerned about not being able to commit to a differential may adopt a pattern recognition technique to narrow their thinking toward matching the observed patient’s symptoms to prototypical instances of conditions.
 It is potentially more likely that a medical student, due to relative inexperience, would be more concerned about the former than the latter.

 Coderre et al (2003) found the pattern recognition was utilised more as clinicians increased in experience.
-On the one hand, this makes sense given that having more experience with seeing patients would improve a diagnostician’s ability to match symptoms to a condition.
-On the other hand though, as alluded to by students in this student, knowledge and experience brings with it the ability to generate more differentials than a less experienced clinician.
+On the one hand, this makes sense given that having more experience of disease presentations would improve a diagnostician’s ability to match symptoms to a condition.
+However, as alluded to by students in this study, knowledge and experience brings with it the ability to generate more differentials than a less experienced clinician.
 One cannot adopt a hypothetico-deductive reasoning process, whereby multiple differentials are considered and then eliminated, if the clinician lacks sufficient knowledge to generate a set of differentials based on the observed patient.
 This may be where the complexity/difficulty of the case has a bearing on reasoning process too, whereby harder cases are harder because one cannot easily generate differentials for them.
 However, the inverse could also be true, whereby a set of conflicting symptoms may cast a wider net of potential differentials that are more challenging to narrow down.
 As we noted in the online study, the number of initial differentials has an impact on information seeking behaviour, but as we explain here, differentials are themselves a result of a particular reasoning strategy.
 Ascertaining the exact interaction between reasoning strategy, case difficulty and differential evaluation is hence important for us to focus on in the following study, as it informs how diagnosis is characterised as a cognitive process and how cognitive interventions are designed to aid the process.